Meet the Galápagos Islands’ Godzilla-Like Marine IguanaThe Rainforest Site

 Although marine iguanas spend part of their time in the water, they still need to come up for air and to warm up on the beach (they’re cold-blooded and gill-less, after all).
 Their dives are usually quite short, but they may stay basking in the water for as long as an hour.
 Much of their time, however, is spent on the rocky beaches of the Galápagos archipelago, soaking up the sun.

 Diver Steve Winkworth captured some stunning footage of some diving marine iguanas at Cabo Marshall on Isabela Island, as the lizards chowed down on their favorite meal: fresh algae!
-Have a look at the amazing marine iguana in action:
+Have a look: